I’m a science and children’s books illustrator based in Antwerp.

 I can, if two conditions are met:

 1- The manuscript fits my expertise and my style.
-Every book deserves the right illustrator for the job, so do take your time exploring my portfolio to see if your story and my style matches.
+Every book deserves the right illustrator for the job, so do take your time exploring my portfolio to see if your story and my style match.

 2- You have a publisher and an editor.
 Making children’s books is a multidisciplinary effort and illustrators only come in the picture after a publishing deal is made.